smucclaw/documentation/docs/returning-understand-L4.rst

 Annotations in Programming
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-**In Law**

-When we, as lawyers, are given a contract, we annotate the contract with notes about how the contract works, how it relates to the case we are working on, and so on.
-One way of doing this is to print out the contract and annotate the contract on the page margins.

-Importantly, these annotations are not part of the contract itself and is ignored when a contract is executed.
+When we, as lawyers, are given a contract, we annotate the contract with notes about how the contract works with comments.
+Importantly, these comments are not part of the contract itself and is ignored when a contract is executed.

-**In Programming**

-The equivalent of an annotation in programming is a comment.

-To leave notes about how our program works, why we wrote the program in this or that way, and so on, we leave *comments*.

-Like annotations, these comments are not part of the program itself and is ignored when a program is executed.

 In L4, we leave comments with two backward slashes.
+These comments are not part of the program itself and is ignored when a program is executed.

 // This clause affects our case because the Government Body did

 // grant Acme a compulsory license to sell a product in a coutnry on terms more favorable than those.

 "If a Government Body grants to Acme a compulsory license to sell a Product in a country on terms more favorable than those in this article 8, then for as long as that compulsory license is in effect the terms of that compulsory license will control."

 Notice that you can have multiple lines of comments with two backward slashes.
 This will help with readability.